Pages: 184 Size: 5.5x8

 From Stevie Wonder to Stevens T. Mason, Bold Boys in Michigan History is the perfect follow up to Patricia Majher’s Great Girls in Michigan History.
 Majher proves, above all, that Michigan kids do incredible things!

-– Caitlyn Perry Dial, PhD, executive director, Michigan Women’s Historical Center and Hall of Fame
+– Caitlyn Perry Dial, Executive Director, Michigan Women’s Historical Center and Hall of Fame

 A child born with one hand who becomes a Hall of Fame pitcher, or a teenager who is the founder of a major northern Michigan town, or a young boxer who overcomes racial stigma to become a heavyweight champion: author Patricia Majher presents the stories of young men such as these who rise from ordinary circumstances to accomplish extraordinary things.
 Spanning over two centuries, Bold Boys in Michigan History will inspire and entertain readers with concise yet richly detailed accounts of the lives of some of this state’s amazing trailblazers.